paulnc/spring-java-bank-api/README.md

 ## API Endpoints

-The application will start on `http://localhost:8098`.
+The application will start on `http://localhost:8089` or any other unused port, if 8080 is not free.

 - **Create Account**: `POST /api/accounts`
 - **Get Account by ID**: `GET /api/accounts/{id}`